ibm-cloud-docs/vpc/file_storage_API_migration_access_modes.md

 The following examples compare how to create a mount target for an existing file share before and after the `2023-07-11` versioned change.
 The path of the API request is the same as before the change.

-The following request creates a target for an existing file share, it specifies API version `2023-07-10` or earlier.
+The following request creates a target for an existing file share, it specifies an API version `2023-07-10` or earlier.
 The request specifies only the VPC that contains the virtual server instances that can mount and access the file share.

 ```sh
 curl -X POST \